Tara Strong: Personal life

-In 1999, Strong met U.S. real estate agent and former actor Craig Strong.
-The couple married on May 14, 2000, and have two sons named Sammy (born February 2002) and Aden (born August 2004).
+In 1999, Strong met American real estate agent and former actor Craig Strong.
+The couple married on May 14, 2000, and have two sons named Sammy (b.
+February 2002) and Aden (b.
+August 2004).
 They lived in Los Angeles and were formerly the owners of VoiceStarz, an online company that taught people how to get into the voice-over business.
 On July 24, 2019, she filed for divorce, which was finalized on January 5, 2022.
+That same year, she started dating social media entrepreneur Willie Morris, who runs Happy Goat Farm, a farmland based in Yosemite.

+Activism

-In 2012, during the BronyCon event in New Jersey, Strong attended a lunch with fans from the military.
-In 2013, she was involved with a charity group called Bronies for Good, helping them raise funds for a family whose daughter had a brain tumor.
+In 2012, during the BronyCon event in New Jersey, she attended a lunch with fans from the military.
+In 2013, she was involved with a charity group called Bronies for Good, helping them raise funds for a family whose daughter had a brain tumour.

-She follows a vegan diet and is a fervent supporter of People for the Ethical Treatment of Animals (PETA).
+In July 2019, Strong participated in a Lights for Liberty demonstration in Los Angeles, which protested Donald Trump's immigration policy.

+Strong has been a vocal supporter of Israel since the 2023 October 7 attacks.
+She was fired from the independent animated series Boxtown after she liked several anti-Palestinian tweets and a tweet that equated all Muslims to Hamas and ISIS, and shared a screenshot from the Middle East Media Research Institute (MEMRI), which claimed Hamas would take over the world.
+Bandit Mill Animation, the studio behind Boxtown, issued a statement explaining that "This decision was due to a trend among Tara's recent online activity, including posts that promote controversial messages regarding the peoples of Palestine currently being affected by the ongoing Israel-Palestine crisis...
+This was not a difficult decision."

+In March 2024, Strong signed an open letter denouncing filmmaker Jonathan Glazer's Oscar speech for The Zone of Interest, in which he criticized Israel's actions in the Gaza war.